Welcome to the third installment of New Gamemaster Month!

 - Good judgment about when it’s better to slow things down to work out a specific detail or look something up, and when it’s better to keep the pace up even if it risks getting a minor detail “wrong.”

-Developing that judgment comes from the strong foundation mentioned in that first bullet point.
+Developing that judgment comes from the strong foundation mentioned in that first bullet point, above.
 And don’t worry: As you GM more and more, those rules details and minor facets of the setting will build up in your brain, and your knowledge will become increasingly encyclopedic.
 That’s good, but it’s not critical to running a fun, entertaining, and memorable game.
 And, for now, we’re focused on what’s critical.

 We’ll come back to some of that other stuff in a later post.
 For now, let’s start laying in that foundation.